-The upgrade to ‘The Line’ seeks to reduce the number of car journeys and the impact that they have on Standish, especially as more houses are built alongside the route.
+The 3-metre-wide, illuminated, bridleway path has been funded by contributions from the new housing developments in Standish and seeks to reduce the number of car journeys and the impact that they have, especially as more houses are built alongside the route.
 It will also support people in leading healthier lives by providing a safe active travel option, encouraging people to walk, cycle or ride into Standish centre.

+The new surfaced and lit route runs from School Lane through to Brookfield Road for a more direct and safer off-road connection between Standish centre and Shevington Moor.
 New connections have been created at Woodhurst Drive and Bradshaw Close, along with improvements to the car park and pathways surrounding the pond at Brookfield Road.

-Other Planned Works
+Other Works Undertaken

-- Landscaping – to include wild flower and grass seeding of the top soil boards adjacent to the path.
+- Landscaping to include wildflower and grass seeding of the topsoil boards adjacent to the path.

 - Bins – we have installed a series of litter bins and specialist cycle bins.
 The cycle bins are angled at 45 degrees to allow cyclists (and horse riders) the ability to deposit litter when riding past.
 The concept was developed in Copenhagen and these bins are the first in Greater Manchester and possibly the UK.